umarhassan-mitodl/8.13-14-fall-2016/content/pages/syllabus/expectations-and-grading-policy.md

 For each main experiment, a one-hour total length (2 students × 30 minutes each) oral examination and discussion will be scheduled with one or more of your instructors, your lab partner, and yourself within 10 days of the last scheduled session for that experiment.
 You and your lab partner must both bring your lab notebooks to the exam session.
 All oral exams are video-recorded so that you may review your presentation technique.

 Each student should prepare a 15-minute oral report on the theoretical and experimental aspects of a single portion of the experiment.
-This is a short time, so it is essential that you rehearse your presentation as you would if you were giving a 15-minute presentation at a meeting of the {{% resource_link "81a8c81f-1187-425c-9fba-870b2b8eab5b" "American Physical Society" %}}.
-Please review the {{% resource_link "ed5ed4b9-bf0e-449e-a6f8-2e0375831070" "Speaker Tips and Guidelines" %}}.
+This is a short time, so it is essential that you rehearse your presentation as you would if you were giving a 15-minute presentation at a meeting of the [American Physical Society](https://www.aps.org/).
+Please review the [Speaker Tips and Guidelines](http://www.aps.org/meetings/policies/speaker.cfm).

 You must prepare your visual aids electronically (e.g. slides in the LaTeX beamer class or MS PowerPoint) for use with a digital projector in a professional-style presentation.
 We suggest a maximum of ten slides. {{% resource_link 37724ef0-39b0-1ee5-0afa-95aa804d8a20 "Written and Oral Report Resources" %}} have detailed instructions and templates for generating your own presentations.